Required Details in a Brokerage Agreement

 Is the Broker Always the Effective Cause in Exclusive Agreements?

-Legislation addresses this.
-Section 14(b) of the Brokers Law establishes a legal presumption: A broker acting under an exclusive agreement is considered the effective cause.
+Legislation addresses this issue.
+Section 14(b) of the Brokers Law creates a presumption.
+An exclusive broker is considered the effective cause.

 Considering all this, several criteria or guiding questions can help determine whether the burden of proof to rebut the presumption in Section 14(b) has been met.
 These include, without limitation: the date the buyers viewed the property – before or during the exclusivity period; if before, how long before; the date of the deal – shortly after the exclusive agreement, during active marketing, or after marketing; the quantity and quality of the exclusive broker’s marketing efforts; the parties’ good faith – any suspicion of the client knowingly circumventing the exclusive agreement; whether the sellers excluded potential buyers; and how the buyers learned of the property – through another broker, prior acquaintance, or otherwise.
 Inquiry with the buyers about the key factors influencing their decision is important.